 How Much?

-In a normal control room it’s always a good idea to not completely deaden the space.
+In a normal control room, it’s always a good idea to not completely deaden the space.
 You want a little liveness to the room but that’s not the case when it comes to the low end.

-You might put up mid to high frequency absorber around the room to give it an even sound but you wouldn’t completely tile the room with absorbers unless you are creating a completely dead recording space like a vocal booth.
+You might put up mid to high-frequency absorber around the room to give it an even sound but you wouldn’t completely tile the room with absorbers unless you are creating a completely dead recording space like a vocal booth.

 You can’t really put up too much bass trapping.
 It’s a good idea, if you can, to line every corner in your room with low end traps.
 Bass is very hard to manage so if you have the option, you should definitely try to put as many in your home recording studio as you can.

 A great home recording studio isn’t only about all the great gear you can buy.
 There has to be careful consideration put into how you want your room to sound.
-If you treat your room like the crucial factor that it is it will be much easier to get a professionally sounding mix out of it.
+If you treat your room as the crucial factor that it is it will be much easier to get a professionally sounding mix out of it.

 Image by: AleBonvini